-The objective of this management plan is to maintain the Peregrine Falcon anatum/tundrius population at at least the level reached in 2010 within its Canadian range in the 10 years following publication of the final version of this management plan..
+The objective of this management plan is to maintain a self-sustaining 15 population of the Peregrine Falcon anatum/tundrius throughout its Canadian range for the next 10 years.

 In general, Peregrine Falcon anatum/tundrius populations have made a remarkable recovery in the last two decades because of the ban on DDT and the success of reintroduction programs (Kiff 1988; Enderson et al. 1995; Millsap et al. 1998; Holroyd and Bird 2012).
-Although the observed increases can be partly explained by increased monitoring activity, the population appears to have reached and, in some cases, surpassed the historical pre-collapse numbers (COSEWIC 2007; Gabhauer et al. 2015).
+Although the observed increases can be partly explained by increased monitoring activity, the population appears to have reached and, in some cases, surpassed the historical pre-collapse numbers (COSEWIC 2007; Gahbauer et al. 2015b).

-Natural nesting habitat is still available, and the species also has anthropogenic structures for nesting that it already uses or that it may use in the future.
-It is therefore reasonable to believe that the population may stabilize or even increase through existing and new conservation measures.
-Given that the last five-year Peregrine Falcon survey in Canada was in 2010, it is used as a reference to verify the achievement of the objectives.
+Natural nesting habitat is still available, and the species also has human-made structures for nesting that it already uses or that it may use in the future.
+It is therefore reasonable to believe that the population is self-sustaining and that Peregrine Falcon anatum/tundrius numbers could be maintained or even increased through existing and new conservation measures as well as through threat monitoring.
+Given that the last five-year Peregrine Falcon survey in Canada was conducted in 2010, it is used as a reference to assess achievement of the objectives.
+The 2010 surveys showed that at least 610 sites were occupied by the Peregrine Falcon.
+That number is more representative of the population that breeds in southern Canada, as few surveys are conducted in northern Canada.
+However, because the five-year survey is the only one conducted regularly and the only one that covers such a large territory, it is a valuable source of data for measuring progress toward achievement of the objectives.
+The results of bird counts performed by the raptor observatories in Canada and the United States can also assist in monitoring the status of the population.